Fort Lauderdale Pedestrian Accident Lawyer

 Fort Lauderdale pedestrian accident attorney Richard Ansara is dedicated to representing victims of pedestrian accidents in Broward, Palm Beach and Miami-Dade counties.

 - Transportation for America reports that Florida is home to the four deadliest metro areas in the nation for pedestrian accidents, Orlando, Tampa/St.Petersburg, Jacksonville and Miami/Fort Lauderdale/Pompano Beach.

 - Even as the overall number of traffic accidents has declined nationwide, the number of pedestrian accidents has soared, according to the National Highway Traffic Safety Administration.
 Injuries were up 19 percent in 2010, while fatal accidents were up nearly 5 percent.

 - In the last decade, nearly 50,000 pedestrians have been killed in accidents and more than 668,000 have been injured.

 - In 2011, The U.S. Department of Transportation reported the fewest traffic fatalities since the end of World War II, yet 171 more pedestrians were killed and 11,000 more were injured.
 A total of 4,280 pedestrians were killed and 70,000 were injured that year.

 Pedestrian accidents are complex cases, often involving very serious or fatal injuries.
-As a Broward pedestrian accident attorney, Richard Ansara continues to fight for the rights of clients who have been seriously injured or killed in pedestrian accidents.
+As a pedestrian accident lawyer serving victims in the Fort Lauderdale area, Richard Ansara continues to fight for the rights of clients who have been seriously injured or killed in pedestrian accidents.
 And that includes making a full determination of the causes and the parties responsible.